 (1) In this Act —

-“pawnbroker” means a person conducting the business of lending money on the security of pawned goods.
+pawnbroker means a person conducting the business of lending money on the security of pawned goods.

-(2) For the purposes of this Act, goods are “pawned” if the goods are taken into the possession of a lender of money for the purpose of the lender relying on possession of the goods as security for the repayment of the loan.
+(2) For the purposes of this Act, goods are pawned if the goods are taken into the possession of a lender of money for the purpose of the lender relying on possession of the goods as security for the repayment of the loan.

 (3) To determine for the purposes of this Act whether goods are pawned and whether money is lent on the security of pawned goods —